California product will join the Trojan Family as a freshman in 2016-17.

-9 Top-10 Finishes 16 Top-20 Finishes 3-time Pac-10 Coach of the Year 17 NCAA Appearances
+11 Top-10 Finishes • 19 Top-20 Finishes • 5-time Pac-12 Coach of the Year • 20 NCAA Appearances

-A three-time Pac-10 Coach of the Year and two-time ITA West Region Coach of the Year, Gallien has compiled a 309-129 (.706) overall record at USC while holding a career record of 371-153 (.708) in his 20 seasons as a head coach, including three years with the Pepperdine men’s program [Due to NCAA penalty, 7 wins left undecided and 1 win became a loss; revised USC record: 301-130 (.698) and revised career total: 363-154 (.702)].
+A five-time Pac-12 Coach of the Year and four-time ITA Region Coach of the Year — having swept those awards in 2015 — Gallien has compiled a 367-144 (.718) overall record at USC while holding a career record of 429-168 (.719) in his 23 seasons as a head coach, including three years with the Pepperdine men’s program [Due to NCAA penalty, 7 wins left undecided and 1 win became a loss; Original USC record: 375-143 (.724) and original career total: 437-167 (.724)].

-In 2006, Gallien’s USC squad rolled to another 7-1 mark in Pac-10 play and worked its way into the NCAA Semifinals, where the Trojans fell to Miami in a match that was interrupted by rain and resumed the next day.
+Under Gallien’s guidance in 2007, Lindsey Nelson won USC’s first Pac-10 Singles Championship and went on to make her second straight trip to the NCAA singles final -- the first time in program history a USC player has made back-to-back appearances in the final.
+In 2006, Gallien’s USC squad worked its way into the NCAA Semifinals, where the Trojans fell to Miami in a match that was interrupted by rain and resumed the next day.
 USC finished with a 21-4 overall record and wound up ranked No. 3 at season’s close with Gallien named Pac-10 Coach of the Year.

 Gallien was named the 2003 ITA West Region Coach of the Year after leading the squad to the ITA’s No. 1 ranking for three weeks midseason, marking the first time USC had held the top spot since 1985.
-The Women of Troy also finished with the program’s best overall record (22-6) in 15 years.
+The Trojans also finished with the program’s best overall record (22-6) in 15 years.
 Armed with four seniors, the team finished the season ranked No. 5 after advancing to the NCAA Quarterfinals.

 In 2001, the Women of Troy made a third consecutive appearance in the NCAA Quarterfinals.
 USC earned a No. 8 final national ranking with a 20-8 overall record.

 Gallien’s career at Troy began in the 1995-96 season as he led the Women of Troy to a 16-9 overall record and 4-6 mark in the Pac-10 Southern Division.
-At that time, USC’s 16 wins were its most since the 1990 season.
+At that time, USC’s 16 wins were its most since 1990.
 The following year, the 1997 Trojans were overwhelmed by injuries and finished the season with a 10-16 overall record and 0-10 finish in the Pac-10.
 The 1998 Trojans, despite still being plagued by injuries throughout the year, garnered a winning record at 13-11 and went 3-5 in the Pac-10 for sixth place.